moby/moby/docs/sources/introduction/technology.md

  - **Pulling the `ubuntu` image:**
- Docker checks for the presence of the `ubuntu` image and if it doesn't exist locally on the host, then Docker downloads it from the [Docker Index](https://index.docker.io)
+ Docker checks for the presence of the `ubuntu` image and if it doesn't exist locally on the host, then Docker downloads it from [Docker.io](https://index.docker.io)
  - **Creates a new container:**
  Once Docker has the image it creates a container from it.
  - **Allocates a filesystem and mounts a read-write _layer_:**